 With many older adults reducing their exercise levels, they may feel they do not have to be concerned about dehydration.
 But in truth, up to 31% of seniors are diagnosed with dehydration, due in part to the body’s normal aging.
 And the benefits of helping older adults stay hydrated are immense: fewer falls, better orthopedic rehab, and less risk of bladder cancer.
-Thus, when providing elderly home care to a senior, it is important to make sure the person being cared for is staying hydrated.
+Thus, when providing senior home care to a senior, it is important to make sure the person being cared for is staying hydrated.

 Help older loved ones avoid dehydration by watching for these early warning signs:

 - Dry, sticky mouth